 His figure has been spotted amongst the gravestones in the churchyard, but more frequently inside the church itself, where he can be seen kneeling at the altar, close to the spot where he met his end.

-Since first publishing this post I have been contacted by a present day ancestor of the Penfound family.
+Since first publishing this post I have been contacted by a present day descendent of the Penfound family.
 Ian Saltern was able to add some fascinating details about the aftermath of the murder.
 Apparently Roland Penfound, William’s brother, tried to take revenge for his murder.
 Ian told me:

 “My paternal great-grandmother was a Penfound.
 The unfortunate William’s likely brother, Roland, who I believe was injured in the attack, was pardoned for murdering one of the rival gang.
 His pardon coming as a consequence of good service during the 100 Years War in Aquitaine, Brittany and Calais.”